Inadequate Maintenance Slip and fall

 Don’t be fooled.
 Only a thorough investigation of the maintenance schedule and requirements by an experienced Indiana slip and fall attorney can answer whether the maintenance was adequate, reasonable or up to code.

-Many expert witnesses are available to McKibben Shaw Law attorneys who can opine as to the “reasonableness” of landowner maintenance of the property (including snow plow experts, de-icing experts, property management experts and more).
+Many expert witnesses are available to McKibben Shaw Law who can opine as to the “reasonableness” of landowner maintenance of the property (including snow plow experts, de-icing experts, property management experts and more).

 Don’t let your medical conditions such as broken bones, fractures, traumatic brain injuries or bruises as a result of slipping and falling go uncompensated.